Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 Botox (for masseter muscles/forehead wrinkles, etc.) 150,000 – 400,000 Contouring and expression lines

-Thermage FLX (whole face) 2,800,000 – 3,500,000 lifting and tightening
+Thermage FLX (whole face) 2,800,000 – 3,500,000 Lifting and tightening

-Four or three real-life cases
+Four or three real cases

 Robert shared his experience on a Hong Kong cosmetic surgery forum.
 He had Thermage FLX treatment on his entire face at Dayone.
 His main concerns were mid-face sagging and deepening nasolabial folds; he wanted to improve these issues without surgery.

-Reference fee: Thermage FLX treatment for the entire face costs ₩33,200,000
+Reference fee: Thermage FLX treatment for the whole face costs around HK$33,200,000.

 Xiao Yang is my friend.
 At the end of last year, she went to Dayone for gold radiofrequency microneedling and a facial treatment, mainly to tighten her pores.
-On the first day after the procedure, her skin was slightly red, but by the second day it had mostly returned to normal, and by the third day she was able to wear makeup and go to work as usual.
+On the first day after the procedure, her skin was slightly red, but by the second day it had mostly returned to normal, and by the third day, she was able to wear makeup and go to work as usual.

-About a week later, her skin began to look more dense, and her pores became noticeably smaller.
+About a week later, her skin began to look denser, and her pores became noticeably smaller.
 By the third week, she took before-and-after photos, and the improvement in the T-zone was particularly noticeable; her foundation applied much more smoothly than before.
 The doctor provided detailed Chinese instructions for post-treatment care, including which types of skincare products should be avoided on certain days—very thorough indeed.

 V. My own treatment experience